We help people make sense of their communities

 Rebecca Tippett, Carolina Demography’s founding director, joined CPC in 2013.
 Working closely with CPC’s leadership, she began meeting with local and state government officials, businesses, non-for-profit organizations, and people across the state to understand what questions they had about their rapidly changing population.
 Early projects included population projections and delivering presentations on migration patterns across NC.

-Today, Carolina Demography has grown to a team of ten and continues to take on projects that help people better understand the implications of demographic change across the state of NC.
+Today, Carolina Demography continues to take on projects that help people better understand the implications of demographic change across the state of NC.